eniola-ajala/30DaysofLearning-Power-Platform/README.md

 It enables everyone to create dashboards and interactive reports using low-code/no-code with tools that have pre-built formats.
 It enables everyone to personalize data visualization based on their unique needs.
 ### Power Pages:
 It can allow us build websites and also put our data visualizations on the website.
 Power Pages as a secure enterprise creates low-code software as a service platform for creating, hosting and administrating modern websites.
 Power Pages enables everyone to create websites using low-code/no-code with pre-built templates or from scratch.
+### Power Virtual Agents (Chatbots):
+Virtual Agents creates and manage powerful bots - without the need for code or AI expertise.
+PVA has easy-to-use graphical interface.
+Easily integrate your Chatbot with the products and services you use everyday.

+# Day 02